nabilnaja/leetcode-python/Backtracking/leetcode78/readme.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(n * 2 ^ n). there is 2 ^ n solutions and we have to copy each one in the solutions array

-Space complexity: .
+Space complexity: O(n).